BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 ## Task 4 - managing your instances

-We're not going to add our instances manually to our `GameServer` and adding those instances.
+We're not going to add our instances manually to our `GameServer` and to our `InstanceSupervisor`.
 This should be done all at once.

 ```elixir
 iex> ExerciseSolution.GameServer.add_instance InstanceA